 Set against the beautiful backdrop of the Colorado Rockies, this Aspen festival is a wonderful blend of celebrity chefs, cooking demonstrations and the sharing of some of the best ingredients and dishes that this part of the country has to offer.
 The festival also comes with plenty of other things to do as well, with a charity fun run, and plenty of evening events to allow everyone to let off a little steam in the fantastic parties.

-A great tradition in this part of Michigan, the celebration of the cherry blossoms and anticipation of the harvest to come has led to this event celebrating its 90th anniversary in 2015.
-The 'Cherry Queen' is the winner of the local pageant, who opens the event, and as well as the natural cooking events and tastings, there are a range of other events including cherry pit spitting and pie eating competitions, as well as an impressive airshow.
+A great tradition in this part of Michigan, the celebration of the cherry blossoms and anticipation of the harvest began in 1925.
+The 'Cherry Queen' is the winner of the local pageant, who opens the event, and as well as the natural cooking events and tastings, there is a range of other events including cherry pit spitting and pie eating competitions, as well as an impressive airshow.

 There have been people distilling bourbon here for over two centuries, and Bardstown's festival has been held since 1992 as a good way of celebrating the heritage and developments in this tasty drink.
 There are plenty of tastings available along with vendors offering great food, while there are also live music performances and the famous barrel rolling relay between the town's distilleries.

-Held in Grant Park in the city, this is the world's largest food festival, and celebrates some of the best in cuisine in the city, including Polish sausage, Chicago pizza and hot dogs, served by over 70 vendors to over three million visitors who come to the festival to enjoy the food along with the great music events during the five days.
+Held in Grant Park in the city, this is the world's largest food festival and celebrates some of the best in cuisine in the city, including Polish sausage, Chicago-style pizza, and hot dogs, served by more than 70 vendors to the 3 million visitors who come to the festival to enjoy the food along with the great music events during the five days.

 The Atlantic coast of Maine is a great spot for seafood, so it is no surprise to see one of the state's iconic ingredients being celebrated with its own festival.
 There are plenty of chances to try the local lobster, while there is also a grand parade, and in the Rockland harbor there is a lobster crate race, as people try and dance across the unsteady floating lobster crates to get as far as they can before falling in the water.